 Finally, in 1779, Neve secured approval for the founding of a new pueblo at the site mentioned by Crespí.
 Neve personally oversaw much of the town planning, mandating a site close enough to the Porciúncula River for irrigation but elevated enough to survive the inevitable floods.

-The pueblo's layout—based on the standard Spanish colonial model replicated everywhere from South America to New Mexico—would feature a central plaza surrounded by residences and, eventually, a village church.
+The pueblo's layout – based on the standard Spanish colonial model replicated everywhere from South America to New Mexico – would feature a central plaza surrounded by residences and, eventually, a village church.
 The Spanish soldier José Darío Argüello detailed Neve's plan in a 1786 map, preserved today at the University of California, Berkeley's Bancroft Library.
 The plaza and residences were to be built on a terrace abutting the Elysian Park Hills, creating a defensible military position.
-Farmland was to be situated closer to the river—on the west bank, the pobladores' lots, and on the east, the royal fields, which later became Boyle Heights.
+Farmland was to be situated closer to the river – on the west bank, the pobladores' lots, and on the east, the royal fields, which later became Boyle Heights.

-Neve dispatched his lieutenant governor south to New Spain's Interior Provinces to recruit the first pobladores.
-Aware of the long, dry summers of Southern California, the Spanish officials recruited experienced farmers from the dry province of Sonora, where irrigation made agriculture possible, as well as skilled artisans who would keep the settlement supplied with farming tools.
+Neve dispatched his lieutenant governor south to New Spain's Interior Provinces (present-day Mexico) to recruit the first pobladores.
+Aware of the long, dry summers of Southern California, officials recruited experienced farmers from the dry province of Sonora, where irrigation made agriculture possible, as well as skilled artisans who would keep the settlement supplied with farming tools.
 Neve and his lieutenant governor also searched for soldiers prepared to serve on the frontier and escort the pobladores over hundreds of miles to their new home.

 On Feb.
-2, 1781, 12 pobladores and their families, escorted by 17 soldiers and their families, departed the Sonoran town of Álamos.
+2, 1781, 12 settler families, escorted by 17 soldiers and their families, departed the Sonoran town of Álamos.
 A second party made up of soldiers and nearly 1,000 head of livestock would later follow Juan Batista de Anza's overland trail to Alta California, but the pobladores' path took them across the Gulf of California and then up the Baja California peninsula to their destination.